abdullah091/Py-Functions-Task/README.md

 ## Additional Challenge:

-- Question 1: Build a phone book program that receives the phone number, and returns the name of the owner.
+- Build a phone book program that receives the phone number, and returns the name of the owner.
 You can follow the table below:

 ## Contact Table